brooklynrail/brooklynrail-platform/content/events/2022/10/shirin-neshat-a-loss-for-words.md

 ---
 title: "Shirin Neshat: A Loss for Words"
-deck: Featuring Neshat, Nato Thompson, and Phong H. Bui
+deck: Featuring Neshat, Nato Thompson, and Phong H. Bui with Haleh Liza Gafori
 summary: A live conversation between artist and filmmaker Shirin Neshat, Artwrld Co-Founder and Artistic Director Nato Thompson, and Rail Publisher and Artistic Director Phong H. Bui.
+We conclude with a poetry reading by Haleh Liza Gafori.
 people:
   - person: shirin-neshat
   - person: nato-thompson